 She left her name in the record books at Towson, finishing with 208 career goals, tied for most in program history.
 She was fourth with 255 career points and her 71 goals as a sophomore marked a single-season school record.
 To cap her career, Witzel was named Towson’s Female Athlete of the Year following her senior campaign.

-A native of Pottstown, Pa., Witzel attended Pottstown High School, the same high school as head coach Gina Oliver.
+A native of Pottstown, Pennsylvania, Witzel attended Pottstown High School, the same high school as head coach Gina Oliver.
 She graduated from Towson in 2007 with a degree in sports psychology.